mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 Harmony is not to shake each-other’s hand [and say,] “Good morning.
 You are a good boy, you are a good friend,” et cetera.
 That is also harmony, but it doesn’t last for long.
 So we have to shake hands, [but] what kind of hand should we shake?
 It’s not the human hands.
 We have to shake with the universal hands.

-So that’s why Dogen Zenji [says] that life and death should be seen in terms of *bendo*.
+So that’s why Dōgen Zenji [says] that life and death should be seen in terms of *bendo*.

 That means that there is a sense of negation of human beings, human desires.
 You cannot always satisfy your desires.
 If you want to satisfy your desires, I don’t think it’s necessary to practice the buddha way, you know?
 Or religions [in general].
 Why [would] you practice religions?
 In the usual world, there are lots of things which make your life satisfactory.
 So [you’d be better practicing] other things, rather than Buddhism or religion.